 Lynelle’s was blessed with a nurturing musical childhood.
 Her mother was a piano teacher, and she was part of her church choir and performed each Sunday, and was involved in any musical group she could find at school.
 She first sang in front of an audience at 5 at a church talent night debuting “Happiness Is”.
+There was always the country music radio channel on at home.
 She had weekly piano lessons and won numerous Eisteddfods and Talent Quests.
 At the age of 17 she was accepted into the Queensland Conservatorium of Music majoring in classical piano and voice.

 In 1988 Lynelle passed a successful audition to become the second mezzo soprano in a 12 voice jazz vocal group which performed regularly all over Australia in the corporate world.
 This opened many doors for her in the professional music industry and as she finished her study, she worked with vocal groups, showbands, comedy and theatre productions, and performing as a solo piano/vocalist in some of the most prestigious piano bars throughout Australia including 5 star hotels such as the Novatel, Sheraton, Hilton and Parkroyal chains.

 In 1995, Lynelle moved to Sydney to record her first album “Standstill” and this album revealed country music was a genre of music she was passionate about and naturally produced.
 This album sold a few thousand copies but Lynelle was unable to pursue a career as an original artist as she got married and started a family.
 But country music never let her go, and from almost 10 years later she has enjoyed working as keyboard/vocalist for the iconic legend John McSweeney, and working with many of Australia’s top country artist including Lee Conway, Lucky Starr, and Chad Morgan.